Earth Shielding and Daily Modulation from Electrophilic Boosted Dark Particles

 \section{Dark Matter Induced Ionization}

-In this section we briefly summarize how BDM particles ionize electrons bound inside atoms; for a more detailed discussion, see Appendices \ref{AA}, \ref{AB}, and \ref{CESI}.
-The differential cross section for the ionization caused by an incoming BDM particle $\chi$ (with velocity $v_\chi$) is given by
+In this section we briefly summarize how BDPs ionize electrons bound inside atoms; for a more detailed discussion, see Appendices \ref{AA}, \ref{AB}, and \ref{CESI}.
+The differential cross section for the ionization caused by an incoming BDP $\chi$ (with velocity $v_\chi$) is given by